-The Proxy Settings allows you to route network traffic through an FPP device to a connected controller.
+The Proxy Settings allows you to route http network traffic through an FPP device to a connected controller.

 You can configure the FPP to act as a Proxy Host by entering the IP address of the controller(s) that are attached to the FPP device.
 By doing so, you do not need to enter static route(s) in either your computer or router.
 This is helpful for people using Mac computers where the route is not persistent.
-If you need to access the controller through the web UI then you can click on the link in the Proxied Hosts page or type the IP address of your FPP device that is connected to the controller followed by /proxy/ and then the address of your controller.
+If you need to access the controller through the web UI then you can click on the link in the Proxied Hosts page or type the IP address of your FPP device that is connected to the controller followed by /proxy/ and then the address of your controller so if your FPP device's wlan0 IP address is 192.168.1.101 and your controller's IP address is 192.168.101.2 then directly vour controller. to go to vou 192.168.1.101/proxy/192.168.101.2 in the address bar of your web browser.
 (Not all controllers support the Proxy Host functionality.
 Falcon controllers (with current firmware) and KulpLights.com controllers support the Proxy Host functionality.)